-A mutual fund redemption fee, also referred to as a "redemption fee," "market timing fee," or "short-term trading fee," is a charge by a mutual fund company to discourage investors from making a shortterm purchases and sales of mutual fund shares.
-Clients may incur redemption fees if a model update is implemented, as Ethos and the Overlay Manager generally would not consider individual Client holding periods for existing Client portfolios.
-Redemption fees vary by mutual fund and are described in each mutual fund's prospectus.
+A fund redemption fee, also referred to as a "redemption fee," "market timing fee," or "short-term trading fee," is a charge by a private fund or mutual fund company to discourage investors from making a short-term purchases and sales of mutual fund shares or private fund interests.
+Clients may incur redemption fees if a model update is implemented, as Ethos and/or the Overlay Manager generally would not consider individual Client holding periods for existing Client portfolios.
+Redemption fees vary by fund and are described in each fund's prospectus.
 Imposition of redemption fees can have a material impact on the performance of Program accounts.